pradyuman/ShakeToShare/README.md

 ShakeToShare
 ===========

-This program is way to send contact information by shaking hands (using Pebble smartwatches and Android).

-In progress:
--Send payment information by venmo using different gestures.
+Using ShakeToShare, users can share their contact information by shaking hands with each other.
+This in turn simplifies the whole process of networking and meeting new people.
+With ShakeToShare, business cards are sure to become a thing of the past!